CodeYourFuture/curriculum/content/js2/blocks/events/index.md

 Events are things that happen in the browser, which the browser tells you about so your code can react to them.
 In a browser context, events could be a user clicking on a button, a user typing something into a textarea box, submitting a form etc. You can find a [complete reference all the different event types](https://developer.mozilla.org/en-US/docs/Web/Events) on MDN.

 In the case of the `textarea` element, there are lots of events occurring.
-The input box value is changing, a keyboard button is released every time the user types and so on.
+The `textarea` value is changing, a keyboard button is released every time the user types and so on.
 We can update our plan as follows:

 ```mermaid
 flowchart TD